Oxonium ion: Alkyloxonium

-Hydronium is one of a series of oxonium ions with the formula R_{n}H_{3−n}O^{+}.
+Hydronium is one of a series of oxonium ions with the formula R_{n}H_{3−n}O+.

 Oxygen is usually pyramidal with an sp^{3} hybridization.

-Those with n = 1 are called primary oxonium ions, an example being protonated alcohol (e.g. methanol).
+Those with n = 1 are called primary oxonium ions ROH2+, an example being protonated alcohol (e.g. protonated methanol is methyloxonium CH3OH2+).
 In acidic media, the oxonium functional group produced by protonating an alcohol can be a leaving group in the E2 elimination reaction.
 The product is an alkene.
 Extreme acidity, heat, and dehydrating conditions are usually required.
-Other hydrocarbon oxonium ions are formed by protonation or alkylation of alcohols or ethers (R−C−−R_{1}R_{2}).
+Other hydrocarbon oxonium ions are formed by protonation or alkylation of alcohols or ethers.

-Secondary oxonium ions have the formula R_{2}OH^{+}, an example being protonated ethers.
+Secondary oxonium ions have the formula R2OH+, an example being protonated ethers (e.g. protonated dimethyl ether is dimethyloxonium (CH3)2OH+).

-Tertiary oxonium ions have the formula R_{3}O^{+}, an example being trimethyloxonium.
+Tertiary oxonium ions have the formula R3O+, an example being trimethyloxonium (CH3)3O+.
 Tertiary alkyloxonium salts are useful alkylating agents.
-For example, triethyloxonium tetrafluoroborate (Et_{3}O^{+})(BF_{4}^{−}), a white crystalline solid, can be used, for example, to produce ethyl esters when the conditions of traditional Fischer esterification are unsuitable.
+For example, triethyloxonium tetrafluoroborate [(CH3CH2)3O]+[BF4]-, a white crystalline solid, can be used, for example, to produce ethyl esters when the conditions of traditional Fischer esterification are unsuitable.
 It is also used for preparation of enol ethers and related functional groups.